Individuals in Relationships

 Are you feeling frustrated that your partner refuses to get help to repair your relationship?
 Or simply shuts down when you try to discuss your issues?

 Does your partner appear to be putting little, if any, effort into improving your relationship?
-Are you losing help that things will only continue to get worse and not better?
+Are you losing hope that things will only continue to get worse and not better?

 Wondering if there’s anything you can do to improve your relationship on your own?